Jeremiah Chapter 7

 “Put your burnt offerings unto your sacrifices, and eat flesh”: That is, add one offering to another.
 Offer every kind of sacrifice, and, when you have done, eat the flesh of them yourselves.
 For that is all the advantage that comes by them; they are not acceptable to me, as Jarchi observes, therefore why should you lose them?
 Burnt offerings were wholly consumed, and nothing was left of them to eat.
 But of other sacrifices there were, particularly the peace offerings; which the Jewish commentators think are here meant by sacrifices; and therefore, the people are bid to join them together, that they might have flesh to eat.
 Which was all the profit arising to them by legal sacrifices.
 The words seem to be sarcastically spoken; showing the unacceptableness of legal sacrifices to God, when sin was indulged, and the lack of profitableness of them to men.

 God is telling them to go ahead and cook and eat their sacrifices that they would have made to Him, because they are unacceptable to Him.
-The LORD leaves no doubt who He is here.
-He says “God of Israel”.
+The LORD leaves no doubt who He is here, emphasizing that He is the “God of Israel”.

 Jeremiah 7:22 “For I spake not unto your fathers, nor commanded them in the day that I brought them out of the land of Egypt, concerning burnt offerings or sacrifices:”